The TACO AI Maturity Model: A Strategic Framework for Assessing Operational AI Maturity

 Example Use Case: Managing AI/Human Teams

 Mature AI tools can autonomously coordinate complex workflows across multiple AI agents and human team members.
 This means it assigns tasks, facilitates communication, and optimizes performance in real-time.
-This advanced level of AI application encourages seamless collaboration between humans and AI systems, leveraging the strengths of both to achieve desired business outcomes.

 Applying the TACO Framework